 When you work with our will and power of attorney lawyer in Manitoba, you can expect attentive, personalized service at every step in the legal process.
 Whether it’s planning for your family’s future or executing a loved one’s will, our professionals are ready to help.

-Please complete the form below to request a consultation with Visionary Law.
+Please complete the form below or call us at (204) 515-6020 to request an initial paid consultation with Visionary Law.
 We will contact you as soon as possible to schedule an office visit.
 Information shared with our office in this form and during our consultation is and will remain private and confidential.